Fullchee/public-notes/README.md

 Setup the upstream remote to get the latest changes

-`git remote add upstream https://github.com/jackyzha0/quartz.git`
+Fetch the latest from the upstream repo with `git pull upstream v4`